Go to content

 • Disqus Comment System for handling spam comments

-Sass for handling CSS
+Sass for writing CSS

 For writing easily maintained CSS, I chose Sass.
 I skipped using any CSS framework like Bootstrap in order to keep the file size down.